 “An arrangement that determines, in advance of controlled transactions, an appropriate set of criteria for the determination of the transfer pricing for those transactions over a fixed period of time”.

 Once an APA has been entered into with respect to an international transaction, the arm’s length price with respect to that international transaction, for the period specified in the APA, will be determined only in accordance with the APA.

 APAs can be applied for various international transactions:

-The APAs signed in June, 2017 pertain to healthcare, information technology and gaming/animation (media) sectors of the economy.
+The 300th APAs signed in the month of September, 2019 pertain to diverse sectors of the economy.

 The Author is a budding tax law and may be reached @ [email protected]

 (Republished with Amendments carried out by Taxguru Team)